Peru for First Timers: A Perfect 2-Week Itinerary

-Thinking of conquering your Bucket List with the long-anticipated trip to Peru?
+Thinking of conquering your bucket list with the long-anticipated trip to Peru?
 With it's iconic scenery, diverse culture, and of course Machu Picchu, we found this itinerary worked well for a first trip - hitting the major highlights and adding unique, once-in-a-lifetime experiences throughout the two weeks.
-It just might be the inspiration you need to get you there this year!
+It just might be the inspiration you need to get you there this year.

-It took two and a half hours for us to arrive in Ollantaytambo after a few stops along the way.
-An ancient Inca town, Ollaytaytambo sits nestled among the mountains of the Urubamba Valley at 9,200 feet elevation, with charming cobblestone streets.
+It takes 2-2.5 hours to reach Ollantaytambo.
+An ancient Inca town, it sits nestled among the mountains of the Urubamba Valley at 9,200 feet elevation, with charming cobblestone streets.
 The only way in and out is along the river in Urubamba.
 Narrow streets with little courtyards surround small homes.
 This was the home of Manco Inca, the Inca King, and a statue of him in the town center faces the mountains.

 Day 2 - Ollantaytambo

 Because of the transportation strike that day, we didn't do much other than tour the town, which gave us more time to really get a feel for the place.
 Thankfully, the strike didn't affect us at all other than the shops were closed and the streets were deserted.
 The only sign of a strike that we saw was when five guys came running through town once, yelling and carrying a banner.

-Day 3 - Machu Picchu
+Day 3 - Hiking Machu Picchu

 The backpacker train ride to Aquas Calientes and Machu Picchu from Ollantaytambo was incredible - so scenic.
 For the price, we found the Backpacker train to be very comfortable - it was clean, warm, and they offered hot tea.
 The train passed through huge mountains and passes cut so narrow in the rock that at times the train cars were only a foot away from the rock walls.

 We made our way to the far end of the park so we could be one of the 400 people allowed to climb Wayna (or Huayna) Picchu that day.
 The park allows a limited number of hikers each day to make the climb, and once you're up there, it's clear why the limit is necessary.
 Wayna Picchu is the huge mountain spire you see in all the pictures of Machu Picchu.
 The hike was approximately 1,000 feet higher than Machu Picchu, and an extremely challenging hike, so be well prepared and wear good hiking boots.
 We climbed up steep stairs carved into the mountain side by the Incas.
-After climbing into the clouds about 2 hours, we finally reached the summit.
+After climbing into the clouds for about 2 hours, we finally reached the summit.
 A few final maneuvers, around narrow and tight spaces, and one by one we were cheered by the others who had arrived ahead of us.
 We spent the entire day at the park and finally caught the last train back to Aquas Calientes.
 Our train didn´t leave until 6 - plenty of time for a Cusqueña beer and a Pisco sour!
-A long day, but truly amazing.
+A long but truly amazing day.